 I won’t say I embraced the fear.
 I only use it as motivation.
 I turned this negativity into a fuel for production.
 It’s what prompted me to take my fat ass in the gym and shed 140lbs over the span of four years.
 I dropped from 320lbs to a healthy, athletic180.
 Working out and martial arts became a source of therapy for me, an outlet for my frustration.
 It was fear that prompted me to stay in shape, which is why I’m on this exhilarating jog around my subdivision.

-As far as my encounters with dead people, I’ll not go so far as to say I’m no longer terrified, but it’s more like I gradually adopted an air of defiance.
+As far as my encounters with dead people, I won’t go so far as to say I’m no longer terrified, but it’s more like I adopted an air of defiance.
 I strengthened my mind and stopped worrying about what ghosts could or couldn’t do to me.
-I laid awake on countless nights watching the blinds rattle and the shadows crawl along the ceilings.
+I laid awake on countless nights watching the blinds rattle, the shadows crawl along the ceilings.
 Then I’d close my eyes and drift to sleep, fully aware that I may never wake up again.
-If any demented phantom stared at me from the fog or through some milky reflection or behind that dead tree in the distance, I’d glare right back at them.
+If any demented phantom stared at me from the fog or through some milky reflection or behind that dead tree in the distance, I’d stare right back at them.

 If they wanted to kill me, they were more than welcome to try.

-The police heard about her promiscuous reputation with men.
+The police heard about her promiscuous reputation.
 They also heard from neighbors and co-workers that she believed in aliens and claimed she could speak to ghosts.
-Eventually, the detectives ruled her death as an accidental suicide.
+Eventually, detectives ruled her death was an accidental suicide.
 They said she got drunk, bumped her head on the railing, and tumbled over to drown.
 She was only forty-two.

-I can’t even begin to describe how livid I was.
-My worst fears had come true.
+I can’t even begin to describe how much this destroyed my world.
+My worst nightmare had come true.
 This woman was my life!
 She was the reason why I toiled so hard, put up with so much shit, why I sacrificed so much.
 Nothing else mattered.
 We had come so far!
 Only for it to end like this!?

 Margaret “Maggie” Sutherland was a college freshmen who died in 1959.
 Like my mother, the police cast her death off as an accident, when in fact, she was forced off a balcony by a bunch of jealous sorority girls.

 Full of spite and resentment, Maggie tried to scare me to death when I first met her.
+If my soul wasn’t already depleted, she might have succeeded.
 Her spirit was unlike anything I’d ever seen.
 Never before had I met a ghost that could shapeshift or manipulate the elements so powerful in her theatrics.
-If my soul wasn’t already depleted, she might have succeeded in scaring my to death.

 Instead, we formed an unlikely alliance.
-I did some digging to find out her spirit was bound to a buried necklace that fell off when she plummeted.
+I did some digging and found out her spirit was bound to a buried necklace that fell off when she plummeted.
 I retrieved that heart-shaped necklace and Maggie’s been with me ever since.

 I didn’t ask for her help.
 But the first time she gave it…I admit I saw an unspeakable potential.
-Our first victim was a blonde southern belle named Katie Armstrong.
+Our first victim together was a blonde southern belle named Katie Armstrong.
 For some reason Katie thought I was attractive and asked me to our school’s dance.
-Out of peer pressure I accepted the invitation even though I struggle with crowds and agoraphobia.
+Out of peer pressure I accepted, even though I struggle with crowds and agoraphobia.